GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 You will live long enough to open many fortune cookies.

 ### Our Tech Stack